Skip to main content

 RegulatorsCNMV

 Indexa Capital uses a different approach compared to other Robo-Advisors: it uses Index Funds instead of ETFs.
 Is that a big deal?
 Not quite.
-The only difference is that ETFs can be bought or sold at any time during the day, whereas Index Funds are only priced at the end of the day.
+The only difference is that ETFs can be bought or sold anytime during the day, whereas Index Funds are only priced at the end of the day.
 In practice, investing through ETFs and/or Index Funds should present very similar returns.

-The downsides of Indexa Capital are the minimum of €3,000 required to invest (quite high for younger generations) and the languages offered on its website: only Spanish and French.
-The company does not have an English version which is not common.
+The downsides of Indexa Capital are the minimum of €3,000 required to invest (relatively high for younger generations) and the languages offered on its website: only Spanish and French.
+The company does not have an English version, which is not common.

 Finally, Indexa Capital is fully regulated and supervised by the financial markets regulator of Spain – CNMV (National Securities Market Commission).